 - Arrange in chronological order, with the most current employment at the top and the time you worked in each company.
 Use the duration format applied in the education section.

-- Explain each job experience in bullet points for an easier read.
+- Explain each job experience in bulleted lists for an easier read while providing detailed descriptions of your role.

 - Include both your responsibilities and accomplishments.
 Be sure to illustrate your experience in a way that highlights your skillsets, especially your soft skills like communication, people management and leadership.

 When it comes to your soft skills, it is best to describe them through examples within your career history.
-For example, instead of listing “multi-tasking” or “collaboration” as skills, talk about the projects that you worked on that your role in making those projects a success.
+For example, instead of listing “multi-tasking” or “collaboration” as key skills, talk about the projects you worked on and your role in making those projects a success.

-Scholarships, awards, memberships, and other miscellaneous qualifications can be fully recorded.
+Scholarships, awards, memberships, relevant coursework and other miscellaneous qualifications can be fully recorded.

 What is a resume?